The Link Between Binge Eating Disorder, Bulimia Nervosa and Anorexia Nervosa

 • With the exception of AN, most individuals with BN and BED have an unremarkable body weight, highlighting the fact that eating disorders are not necessarily visible to an outside observer.

 There are a number of different treatment approaches that can be taken to address the similarities and differences between these disorders.
-If you are working with a person living with an eating disorder, clinicians at Walden Behavioral Care are happy to collaborate with you to provide the best care for this complex population.

 Dr. Kate Craigen is the clinical director of binge eating and bariatric support services.
 She is responsible for the clinical development and consistent implementation of binge eating disorder programming across Walden’s inpatient, residential, partial hospitalization, intensive outpatient and outpatient levels.
 Additionally, Dr. Craigen collaborates with various bariatric providers and partners throughout New England, ensuring both pre- and post-bariatric surgery patients gain the proper behavioral skills to enhance long-term outcomes.
 Previously, she was a clinician in Walden’s partial hospitalization and intensive outpatient programs in Waltham.
 She also served as a postdoctoral fellow and clinical instructor at the Eating and Weight Disorders Program in the Department of Psychiatry at the Mount Sinai School of Medicine.
 Dr. Craigen received her doctorate in clinical psychology from Fairleigh Dickinson University.
 Her professional interests include the role of supervision and training in the field of eating disorders and the role of gender in the diagnosis and treatment of eating disorders.